flucas96/st_btn_group/README.md

 - `group_style`: The style of the button group.
 The input must be a dictionary like this one `{"display": "flex", "justify-content": "center"}`.

-- `disabled`: Whether the button group is disabled or not.
+- `merge_buttons`: Can be used when a group consits of multiple button groups.
 The input must be a boolean.
+If `True`, the buttons will visbile merged.

+- `merge_style`: The style of the merged button group.
+The input must be a dictionary like this one `{"display": "flex", "justify-content": "center"}`.

+- `display_divider`: If true display a divider between the buttons.

+- `gap_between_buttons`: The gap between buttons.
+The integer will be interpreted as pixels.
+The input must be an integer.

 - `theme`: The theme of the buttons.
 The input must be a string.
 Possible values are `light` and `dark`.